sulaimonao/self_hosted_search_engine/README.md

 Supporting assets live under `data/` at runtime.
 The directory is safe to delete while the services are stopped; the next boot will recreate it as needed.

+### Hybrid search & transparency

+- `/api/index/hybrid_search` blends Whoosh BM25 keywords with EmbeddingGemma
+  semantic matches using configurable weights and returns per-hit breakdowns (`match_reason`, `keyword_score`, `vector_score`, `blended_score`) so the UI can expose “about this result” details.
+- The Local Search panel includes a “Record browsing” toggle wired to the shadow capture API and labels temporary vs library-backed results so you stay in control of what is stored.

 ### Roadmap panel

 The Control Center exposes a Roadmap view at `/control-center/roadmap` that renders items from `config/roadmap.json`, merges user notes/status overrides stored in the SQLite runtime DB, and lets you trigger diagnostics to recompute live statuses.
 The canonical spec lives in `docs/roadmap_browser.md`.